 The Wall is, for the most part, the brainchild of Pink Floyd’s Bassist, Vocalist, and self-appointed Leader (it’s a long story) Roger Waters.
 Waters, who had perhaps the least musical training of the band, constantly stressed the importance of lyrics, themes and storytelling over musicality and composition, which was in direct contrast to Guitarist and Vocalist David Gilmour.
 Pink Floyd constantly struggled with this balance, the peak of which was probably their most famous album Dark Side of the Moon.

-But after Dark Side’s release, Waters began to slowly take control of the band’s direction, his ideas becoming a powerful driving force behind their followups of Welcome to the Machine (an ode to former Leader of the band, Syd Barrett) and Animals (essentially a rock adaptation of George Orwell’s Animal Farm, but with the focus turned to Capitalism instead of Communism).
+But after Dark Side’s release, Waters began to slowly take control of the band’s direction, his ideas becoming a powerful driving force behind their followups of Wish You Were Here (an ode to former Leader of the band, Syd Barrett) and Animals (essentially a rock adaptation of George Orwell’s Animal Farm, but with the focus turned to Capitalism instead of Communism).
 It was during the band’s 1977 In The Flesh tour (for Animals) that Waters found himself frustrated with the very audience that he played for.
 One instance had him snapping at the audience for lighting off fireworks in the middle of songs.
 Another found Waters actually spitting in the face of a fan trying to climb a barrier and reach the band during a performance.

 It was during this time that Waters began to feel a “wall” between himself and the audience.
 He, along with his bandmates, felt alienation from fans and disaffection towards the large stadiums they began playing.
 This led Waters to begin work on what would become The Wall.
 Writing virtually all lyrics and most of the music (with specific integral contributions from the rest of the band, more on that later), Waters created a semi-autobiographical story that became one of the biggest rock shows of all time.